roblox-ts/roblox-ts.com/_docs/index.md

 - Mirror data type APIs where there is missing functionality in Lua -- and augment data types in the spirit of JavaScript.
 - Enable and encourage efficient development workflows.
 - Optimize emitted Lua depending on context, but not at the cost of stability.
-- Do not introduce unexpected members in the global scope or on user-defined objects.

 ## Pillars
 *(How we'll do it)*